cyberbiont/vscode-profiles/README.md

 ### autoSwitch.initial

 _default: true_
-If you have `profile` option in your workspace settings (.vscode/setting.json) this profile will be automatically activated, when you open this workspace.
+If you have `profile` option in your workspace settings (`.vscode/setting.json`) this profile will be automatically activated, when you open this workspace.

+At this time, this means that you cannot switch profiles, if you have 'bounded' (initial) profile set (if 'autoSwitch.initial' option is set to 'true' and you have 'initial' option set).
+To change the profile, you should change 'initial' setting and re-load your workspaces.
+So, I currently recommend to use this option in workspace settings when you are settled on what profile you want to use with your project.
+Do not use it in global settings!

+In the future, changing profile may become possible, but this will require some architectural changes.

-Be aware however, that opening a project with a bound profile will engage that profile for **all** already open projects (you cannot simultaneously have two open projects each with different profile).
+Also be aware, that opening a project with a bound profile will engage that profile for **all** already open projects (you cannot simultaneously have two open projects each with different profile).

 ### autoSwitch.created